BlackBerry Limited: WatchDox

 WatchDox was an Israel-based Enterprise File Synchronization and Sharing company which specialized in securing access to documents on a cloud basis.
 BlackBerry acquired the company in April 2015.
 On December 8, 2016, BlackBerry renamed WatchDox to BlackBerry Workspaces.

 In August 2019, BlackBerry closed down its Israel development center.

 AtHoc

 On July 22, 2015, BlackBerry announced that it had acquired AtHoc, a provider of secure, networked emergency communications.

 Good Technology

 On September 4, 2015, BlackBerry announced the acquisition of mobile security provider Good Technology for $425 million.
 On December 8, 2016, it rebranded Good's products and integrated them into the BlackBerry Enterprise Mobility Suite, a set of tiered software offerings for its enterprise customers.

 Encription

 On February 24, 2016, BlackBerry acquired UK-based cyber security consultancy Encription.

 Cylance

-On November 16, 2018 Cylance was purchased for US$1.4 billion by BlackBerry Limited in an all cash deal.
+On November 16, 2018, Cylance was purchased for US$1.4 billion by BlackBerry Limited in an all cash deal.
 The technology behind Cylance would enable BlackBerry to add artificial intelligence capabilities to its existing software products for IoT applications and other services.
-Cylance will run as a separate division within BlackBerry Limited's current operations.
+Cylance ran as a separate division within BlackBerry Limited's operations.

+On December 16, 2024, it was announced that BlackBerry sold Cylance to Arctic Wolf for US$160 million.